Woodworking Machinery Phase Converters

 Woodworking machinery are rather easy to start and not to severe.

 This includes saws, drills, wide-belt sanders, boring machines, routers, among others.

-All machines must be treated according to its operating characteristics.
+All woodworking equipment and furnishing machines must be treated according to its respective operating characteristics.

 Severe loads that run at high speed include shapers, jointers, and planers.